-Eligibility requirements are applied without regard to a person's age, color, creed, gender, national origin, race, religion, or length of time present in Texas.
+Eligibility requirements are applied without regard to a person's age, color, creed, gender, national origin, race, religion, type of significant disability, or length of time present in Texas.

-Eligibility is determined by the Independent Living Services provider, based on the documented diagnosis of a licensed practitioner, and information gathered from the consumer to define their ability to benefit from services and reach Independent Living goals.
-All source records gathered to document eligibility should be maintained entered as part of the consumer service record.
+Eligibility is determined by the Independent Living Services provider based on information gathered from the consumer to define their ability to benefit from services and reach Independent Living goals.
+All source records gathered to document eligibility should be maintained and entered as part of the consumer service record.

-The Independent Living Services provider must document the eligibility decision, including the records of diagnosis from a licensed practitioner, in the consumer service record.
+The Independent Living Services provider must document the decision in eligibility the consumer service record.